-In addition to the core courses required for a Doctorate of Education in Educational Leadership, students enrolled in the Teacher Leadership specialization must also take the following courses:
+In addition to the core courses required for a Doctorate of Education, candidates enrolled in the Teacher Leadership specialization must also take the following courses:

 EDDL 613 (3)